Get stories and expert advice on all things related to college and parenting.

 Can your student earn credit for an internship?
 If they need extra credits, an internship is an ideal way to begin to bridge to a career.
 Some schools may allow your student to earn half or more of a semester’s credits through an internship.
 Your student will have the opportunity to get off campus and spend part of their time in a professional environment.

 If credit-bearing internships aren't possible but your student has time in their schedule, there may be other ways to get out in the field.
 Encourage them to pursue volunteer opportunities in an organization or environment related to their field of study.
-Even if there is nothing career-related, volunteering in the community will give your student the chance to get away from campus and to work with other adults.
+Even if there is nothing career-related, volunteering in the community will allow your student to get away from campus and work with other adults.

 Your fifth-year student has a lot of college experience and college knowledge.
 If they made mistakes along the way, they've also learned important lessons from those experiences.